 4. Use a firewall and enhance your browser’s Privacy Settings

-Using a firewall can help you lay out security policies and regulate what traffic passes in and out of your network.
-Some firewalls come with built-in antiviruses, so they also block viruses, worms and other harmful processes from entering your network.
+Using a network firewall can help you lay out security policies and regulate what traffic passes in and out of your network.
+Some free firewall come with built-in antiviruses, so they also block viruses, worms and other harmful processes from entering your network.
 A very important thing to remember is to keep your firewall program always turned on for real-time threat detection and combat.

 Additionally, making necessary security adjustments to your web browser’s Privacy Settings ensures a stronger security and keeps you away from troubles.